- Foxes are verbally communicative and use many noises like yips, whines, growls, and yelps to get their message across.

 What the Screams Mean

-The most common reason that foxes scream is to attract a mate and during the mating process.
+The most common reasons that foxes scream during the night are to defend their territory and to attract a mate during the mating season.
 Because of this, you are most likely to hear these screams during mating season.
 Foxes look for mates during the winter.
 This, combined with the fact that noises travel further without vegetation to buffer sound, means you are most likely to hear a fox screaming during the cold weather months.

 If you are sitting on your porch at night, the sound of a fox screaming can be frightening.
 For those unfamiliar with the noise, it can sound like a woman in distress.
 Rest assured, foxes scream as a method of communication, they are not fighting or calling for help.